Metro Manila Film Festival: Notable incidents

 In 2005, director Joel Lamangan walked out after he lost to Jose Javier Reyes.
 Lamangan failed to win the Best Director for Blue Moon against Reyes' Kutob.
 In the same year, Regal Films's matriarch Lily Monteverde voiced out her disappointment as she lamented that some winners in the festival were "undeserving".

 In 2006, Octoarts Films and M-Zet Production's Enteng Kabisote 3: Okay Ka, Fairy Ko: The Legend Goes On and On and On was declared the Best Picture after festival organizers changed the criteria for the award by giving more weight to "commercial appeal".
-As it was the only prize that the film won, the decision to let the film receive it becomes the subject of yet another controversy at the festival.
+As it was the only prize that the film won, the decision to let the film receive it became the subject of yet another controversy at the festival.
 Movie producer Star Cinema made a protest to the MMDA and wrote to then MMFF chairman Bayani Fernando, claiming that the movie Kasal, Kasali, Kasalo should have won Best Picture because it topped the box office for the first few days.

 In 2007, the awards night ended in less than an hour after festival organizers decided to just announce the winners without even mentioning the nominees for each category.
 The organizers explained that it had to be rushed and had to end at exactly 9pm because a concert, featuring singer Lani Misalucha, was scheduled right after the awards ceremonies.

-In 2011, Amable "Tikoy" Aguiluz declined to accept the award for Best Director for the movie Manila Kingpin after he claimed that the movie "was edited without his consent beyond his recognition."
+In 2011, Amable "Tikoy" Aguiluz declined to accept the award for Best Director for the movie Manila Kingpin: The Asyong Salonga Story after he claimed that the movie "was edited without his consent beyond his recognition."

 In 2014, Rina Navarro, one of the producers of Bonifacio: Ang Unang Pangulo questioned the result of the panel's judgement in the awards night.
-The movie won the most coveted Best Picture award but it failed to win the other major categories such as the Best Director award, the Best Actor and Best Actress awards, the Best Screenplay award, and the Best Original Story award all of which went to Dan Villegas' English Only, Please.
+The movie won the Best Picture award but failed to win other major categories such as the Best Director award, the Best Actor and Best Actress awards, the Best Screenplay award, and the Best Original Story award all of which went to Dan Villegas' English Only, Please.

 In 2015, a day before the awards night, Erik Matti's Honor Thy Father was disqualified for the Best Picture award after being screened at the Cinema One Originals.
 Dondon Monteverde, the film's producer, revealed that they did disclose this information beforehand.
-He attested that its premiere at the Cinema One festival didn't generate revenue which complies by the rules.
-He also questioned the timing of this decision, one day before the awards ceremony, and he demanded an investigation.
+He attested that its premiere at the Cinema One festival did not generate revenue which complies by the rules.
+He also questioned the timing of this decision and demanded an investigation.